Setting up pipestat

 All the options and features in this tutorial require a pipestat-compatible pipeline.
 What does that mean?
 Configuring a pipeline to use pipestat will go into detail about how to make a pipeline pipestat-compatible.
 Briefly, it just means these 3 criteria are fulfilled:

-3. The looper pipeline interface specifies the path to that output schema in the output_schema key, like this:
+to report results. - The looper pipeline interface specifies the path to that output schema in the

 pipeline_name: count_lines